oviachane/Hackathon_AI_explainability-/README.md

 * exclusion of sensitive attributes such as gender, ethnicity, citizenship, and marital status
 * anonymization of employee identities
-* use as a decision-support tool, not an automated decision system
+* use as a decision-support tool not an automated decision system

 ---